metatypedev/ghjk/docs/manual.md

     - In git, easier to remove any changes in the merge and revert to the base/HEAD branch
 - Re-serialize by invoking the ghjk CLI

-This simple steps make sure that the _lockfile_ reflect what's in the latest _ghjkfile_ without needing to re-resolve the world.
+These simple steps make sure that the _lockfile_ reflect what's in the latest _ghjkfile_ without needing to re-resolve the world.
 Of course, if the discarded version of the lockfile contained new versions, they'll be re-resolved possibly to a different version.
 But generally, if the versions specified in ghjkfile are tight enough, it'll resolve the same values as before.
 If versions are important, it's good to explicitly specify them in your ghjkfile.